-Can you freely choose which pharmacy you want to visit to buy medicines?
+Can you choose where you want to buy the medicines you have a prescription for?

 - No, you can only shop at the pharmacy the GP has decided